jh3nd3rs0n/argmatey/README.md

     public static void main(String[] args) {
         Base64CLI base64CLI = new Base64CLI(args, false);
-        base64CLI.setProgramName("base64");
+        // for the program help and version information base64CLI.setProgramName("base64");
         base64CLI.setProgramVersion("base64 1.0");
         base64CLI.setProgramArgsUsage(" [FILE]");
-        base64CLI.setProgramDoc(
+        StringBuilder sb = new StringBuilder();
-            "Base64 encode or decode FILE, or standard input, to standard output.");
+        sb.append("Base64 encode or decode FILE, or standard input, to standard output.");
+        sb.append(String.format("%n%n"));
+        sb.append("With no FILE, or when FILE is -, read standard input.");
+        base64CLI.setProgramDoc(sb.toString());
-        while (base64CLI.hasNext()) {
+        // parse (and handle) the command line arguments while (base64CLI.hasNext()) {
             base64CLI.handleNext();
             if (base64CLI.isProgramHelpDisplayed()
                 || base64CLI.isProgramVersionDisplayed()) {
+                /*
+                 * If the option "--help" or the option "--version" is
+                 * encountered and handled, exit the program regardless
+                 * of the remaining command line arguments.
+                 */
                 return;
             }
         }